Search

 “Dr. Fritzemeier and her team always begin with the end in mind.
 Through her leadership, she is able to run effective PLC in Restorative Practice.
 With her experience as a former educator, she has the ability to listen and dissect real education scenarios and provide interventions to remove barriers for students, parents, and staff.
 It is clearly evident to see that she wants to see our youth get back on track so learning can take place.
 Dr. Fritzemeier is one of a kind!”

-Anthony Ball, Jr. Assistant Principal, Modesto High School
+Anthony Ball, Jr. Principal, Johansen High School

 “Dr. Fritzemeier recently presented the positive and negative impacts of using a clip up/down chart in the classroom for management.
 She used research and data to demonstrate how the use of the strategy could impede progress with teaching PBIS behaviors.
 The group she presented to was diverse in years of experience, teaching philosophies, and PBIS techniques.
 Dr. Fritzemeier respected the audience with compassionate responses while honoring systems that teachers may already have in place.
 Staff were able to listen to the research and data then make informed decisions on their management and PBIS plans for their classroom community of learners.
 We are eager to welcome Dr. Fritzemeier back for part two of this session!”